 The court will provide both you and the tenant with a copy of the ruling.

-This is not the most favourable outcome and can add even more time to the process.
+This is not the most favorable outcome and can add even more time to the process.
 But it does happen, whatever you do, make sure you abide by the law.

 There are a few recourses you can take to ensure that you get the full amount of owed rent repaid.

-If this was the main reason for eviction then hopefully they would have been given a court ordered judgement on how they were to repay the debt owed and a timeline.
+If this was the main reason for eviction then hopefully they would have been given a court-ordered judgment on how they were to repay the debt owed and a timeline.
 If not you can do one of the following.

 This may come with another court filing fee.

-2) Talk to their employer and organise a wage garnishment.
+2) Talk to Their Employer and Organize a Wage Garnishment.

-If the court ruling determines that the tenant does in fact owe you rent still, but doesn't specify how they are to pay, you will receive a judgement in your favour.
+If the court ruling determines that the tenant does in fact owe you rent still, but doesn't specify how they are to pay, you will receive a judgment in your favor.
 You can take this to their employer and arrange with them a wage garnishment.
-Meaning that you will get paid from the tenants wages.
+Meaning that you will get paid from the tenant's wages.

 This will cost money, but they will also report the debt collection to one of the three major credit bureaus (Equifax, Experian, and TransUnion) which will show up on their credit report and help future landlords avoid these tenants.